Ant-Man (Scott Lang): Powers and abilities

 Using a gaseous form of "Pym particles" kept in a compartment in his belt, Ant-Man initially had the power to shrink himself (and other people and objects along with himself) to the size of an ant and return to normal.
 Over time, he has acquired the ability to change size at will.
 He can also shrink to sub-microscopic size, and thereby enter the countless "subatomic universes".
 He retains his normal strength in ant size.

+Lang also discovered the true secret of Pym Particle technology, using it along an axis of three enhancement and reduction vectors.
+Enabling access of phy. augmentation without growing or shrinking to various sizes.
 The cybernetic Ant-Man helmet allows rudimentary telepathic communication with insects, and is equipped with sound amplification equipment allowing normal-sized humans to hear its wearer.
 The helmet also has a retractable plexiglass face shield and a limited air supply.

 Lang has advanced training and expertise in electronics, having earned an electronics technician certificate, plus additional advanced electronics training he received while in prison.
 At times, Lang even made his own modifications to the Ant-Man equipment, such as installing the Pym gas dispenser in his helmet rather than leaving it on his belt, or mounting an electric disruptor into his helmet for offensive purposes.

 Other versions

+Infinity Wars

+Scott Banner / Little Monster, a fusion of Ant-Man and the Hulk created by the Infinity Gems, appears in Infinity Wars.
+He possesses similar abilities to the Hulk, but decreases in size as he grows in power.

 MC2

-In the MC2 universe, Lang appears in two distinct versions.
-The Lang of the main MC2 continuity has long retired from the Avengers and has acted as a mentor for Cassie, who has taken up the role of the family superhero.
-Also, the Thunder Guard, a group of Nazi Avengers from an alternate universe who fought A-Next, included a mentally highly unstable version of Scott called "Pincer" who had killed that universe's version of Cassie.
+Two alternate universe variants of Scott Lang appear in MC2.
+The first, from Earth-982, is a retired superhero and mentor to his successor, Cassie Lang.
+The second is Pincer, a supervillain and member of the Thunder Guard from Earth-9907.

 Ultimate Marvel

-The Ultimate Marvel version of the character is David "Dave" Scotty, one of the Giant-Men that was utilized on the Ultimates' Reserves.
-During a legion of vampires' attack, he was among those that guard the S.H.I.E.L.D.
-Triskelion.
-After vampires attack and bit him multiple times, Scotty turned into a vampire.
-In the ensuing battle, Dave gets killed by Peter, a fellow Giant-Man.

-The actual Ultimate version of Scott Lang is the second major version of Giant-Man.
-Dr. Lang appears as a member of the New Ultimates during a massive showdown between the Ultimates and the Avengers.
-Lang later helps both teams defeat Gregory Stark's forces in North Korea.
-His daughter Cassie later joins the Ultimates.
+An alternate universe variant of Scott Lang from Earth-1610 appears in the Ultimate Marvel Universe.
+This version is a member of the New Ultimates and the second Giant-Man.
+Additionally, a separate character based on him, David Scotty, appears as a reserve member of the Ultimates before being transformed into a vampire and killed by fellow Giant-Man Peter.

 What If?

 In "What If Iron Man Lost the Armor Wars", Lang is captured while spying on Justin Hammer, and taken prisoner along with Cassie.
-When Hammer is later assassinated and his knowledge over the Iron Man armor claimed by A.I.M., Scott and Cassie are taken hostage by them as well, but are eventually freed by Stark clad in the Firepower armor.
+When Hammer is later assassinated and his knowledge over the Iron Man armor claimed by A.I.M., Scott and Cassie are taken hostage by them as well, but are eventually freed by Stark using the Firepower armor.